Clothing — check. Passport — check. Medical coverage?

 If you are enrolled in Medicare and planning a vacation abroad, you should review what international medical services are covered under Medicare and Medigap.

-Original Medicare health insurance provides limited international medical coverage.
+The federal government offers very little international Medicare health insurance coverage.
 If you need health care coverage outside of the United States, you may want to consider a Medicare Supplement insurance plan (also called Medigap).
 Some plans provide a foreign travel emergency care benefit.

 Original Medicare and international health care coverage

 Original Medicare (Medicare Part A and Part B) rarely covers health services provided outside of the United States and its territories.

 Original Medicare covers beneficiaries living in the continental United States, and in the unincorporated territories of Puerto Rico, Guam, the U.S. Virgin Islands, the Northern Mariana Islands, and American Samoa.

 If you travel outside of these specified areas, you are only covered in very limited situations.
 There are 3 instances when Medicare may provide international coverage: